Foraum-GmbH/kimai-clock/README.md

 2. Download the latest `.dmg` file.
 3. Open it and drag **KimaiClock.app** to your `Applications` folder.
 4. Connect your Kimai Server inside the Settings
-5. Track your Tasks 🚀
+5. Start tracking time right away 🚀

 > [!TIP]
 > KimaiClock will soon be available via Homebrew!
 You’ll be able to install it with `brew install --cask kimai-clock`.